Fanny-Pack-Studios/Ruake/README.md

 # Ruake

+This addon includes:
-Allows a terminal that runs godot expressions on the nodes you select.
+	- a terminal that runs godot expressions using nodes from the running scene as context.
+	- a REPL that's available in the editor.

 This can be used to debug while the game is running:
 ![A spaceship game is running and a panel similar to quake's console is opened.
 The panel has a console in which code can be evaluated, and also has a section with a scene tree.
 Items from the scene tree can be clicked and that makes the code evaluated in the console be interpreted as being evaluated in the context of that node.](https://user-images.githubusercontent.com/11432672/215775298-c1b609cc-d311-4a6a-8602-79b2d0687252.png)

-Also, it can be used in the editor:
+And to try out stuff in the editor!:
 ![image](https://github.com/user-attachments/assets/ac58e139-4186-4bb9-ab22-12de2e058333)

 # How to install